ItsEvdok/Express-Note-Taker/README.md

 ## Description

-A simple heroku deployed app that lets you make notes, edit them and delete them.
+A simple heroku deployed app that lets you make notes of your choosing to help you throughout the day.

 ## Table of Contents